 At this time, I don’t have any more details on the origin of the fire.
 Heidi plans to write up a post with more info, and when she does, I’ll add the link here.
-UPDATE: Heidi wrote up her story but the link I had for it is now bad.
+UPDATE: Heidi wrote up her story but and posted it but has now taken the blog down.

 But for now, the three lessons:

 - Fire extinguishers.
 Have plenty of fire extinguishers and know how to use them.
 At least one fire extinguisher should be located where you sleep.
 “Standard size” fire extinguishers only have about 20 seconds of “spray time” in them, so you may well need more than one to even get out safely, let alone actually put the fire out.
 Read more about using a fire extinguisher.